return5/subtitle-time-adjust/README.md

 ```

-the subtitles now appear on screen two seconds later but also stay on screen for one second longer than previous.
+the subtitles now appear on screen two seconds later and also stay on screen for one second longer than previous.